ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 I used to use a [Stylus browser extension](https://add0n.com/stylus.html) to tweak the visuals of my Mastodon experience.
 For some unknown reason it stopped working.
 In going to fix it, I figured I could instead:

-1. Use a feature of the platform,
+1. Use an existing, baked-in instance feature,
 1. Make the styling automatically work on any device that I log into, and also
 1. Turn what I see into what others can see.